If you talked to Betsy Hoag and Katerina Makatouni of Chicago-based Kairos Consumers,

 Build in time for bumps in the road.
 This should go without saying: Don’t wait until the last minute to upload your discussion guide and supporting files.
 Have those materials ready a few days in advance so you have time to make sure they’re working correctly.
 If they’re not, ask for help – we are available 24 hours if you need us.

 Engage clients early.
 If you’re new to online qualitative research, it’s possible your client is, too.
-To get buy-in, it’s important to engage them early in the process.
+To get buy-in, it’s important to engage clients early in the process.
 “Get their input for the discussion guide and make sure they’re online at some point to see some of the responses unfold in real time,” Betsy says.
-Cost is usually enough, but when they see the wealth and depth of content created by a bulletin board focus group, they’ll be sold, she says.